RidleyB/sen/content/_poi/blacktide.md

 | Chalk (1 piece)      | 1 cp                    |
 | Pitons (10)          | 3 sp                    |

-**Owner:** **Kessa Brindle**, a sharp-eyed Tiefling with reddish-brown skin, small curved horns, and a faint scent of salt and tar about her.
+**Owner:** **Kessa Brindle**, a sharp-eyed Tiefling with reddish-brown skin, small curved horns, and a faint scent of tar about her.
 She is quick with a grin and quicker to notice anyone attempting to pilfer from her barrels.
 Kessa knows the comings and goings of Blacktide’s residents and sailors alike, and is willing to share information for coin or favors.

 **Location:** Midway up the ridge stairway.